ZakaHaceCosas/ZakaHaceCosas/README.md

 </div>

 **PersonaPlus**, an app (written in React Native / Expo), designed to <i>give yourself a plus</i> as I like to say.
 It's essentially a self-care app meant to provide tips, help you create routines, and more.
-It's still in a very, VERY early stage, and most stuff isn't even built yet 😅.
-I'd call it my pilot project.
+It's still in a very, VERY early stage, and most stuff isn't even built yet.
+I'd call it a pilot project.

 **F*ckingNode** is uh, a more peculiar thing 😅.
 It's a very very simple CLI utility to automate cleaning of `node_modules`, a thing that can grow HUGE over time.
 I made it for myself as a simple `.ps1` script, and it has helped me a lot, so I rewrote it in TS and made it open source for everyone :].

 ## About me

 I'm Zakaria, a :es: Spanish UI/UX designer with over 4 years of experience, and lots of practice with HTML & CSS.
-I'm now learning Lua, TypeScript, and React / React Native.
-Always looking for the chance to make something epic!
+I'm now learning Lua, TypeScript, and React (Native).

-In case you're interested (thank you, btw :smile:), **yeah**, I am available for hire, commissions, or any other work.
-Sometimes, I don't even ask to be paid, as I'm seeking for working experience and practice.
+I'm not available for hire, commissions, or any other work as of now.

 ```lua
 -- BEGIN STATS NO ONE READS